 You could then take it to your local pharmacy and as soon as you collect it, the transaction would be posted to your medical file.
 Pretty cool, right?!

 The value of the Ontology coin has grown extremely quickly since it was released.
-In fact, it has reached all-time highs of more than a billion dollars, making it one of the most popular cryptocurrency projects in the market.
+In fact, it has reached all-time highs of more than a billion dollars back in May 2018, making it one of the most popular cryptocurrency projects in the market.
 However, its potential to grow further will depend on what partnerships it makes.

 In fact, one major partnership within China alone could see the price of the Ontology coin rocket!